 Where are the Black Designers?

-A designer’s role in social justice movements is no longer relegated to drawing protest posters.
-Designers can create digital tools and data visualizations that help shape and mobilize a cause.
-They can use visual communication to connect people across the world, orchestrate action, and inspire policy changes.
-Nowhere is this better exemplified than with Black Lives Matter, the civil rights movement born on the Internet to protest police brutality.
-(Read Full Article)
+A designer's role in social justice movements has expanded well beyond protest posters.
+Designers now create digital tools and data visualizations that mobilize causes, connect people across the world, and inspire policy change.
+Nowhere is this better exemplified than with Black Lives Matter, a civil rights movement born on the internet.

-Black Designers only make 3% of the total Design Census - a project undertaken by the AIGA in 2019.
-At Hearst, even though it is no surprise that the company is historically white and male led - our internal experience design team is doing everything we can to mobilize and create awareness and change.
-I am proud to say that our team is the most diverse team on the floor.
-We not only have more women on the team than men but we also have more designers of color vs. white designers.
-At the start of this movement we decided to formalize some of our ‘unspoken values’ into a living breathing document and distribute it internally within the company.
-We also founded a group called #IDEAL - Inclusion, Diversity, Equity, Action, Leadership.
-A place to go for information, discussions, project updates, ideas for Hearst Newspapers Digital to more actively and consciously do better.
-I welcome you to take a look at our document here and use as a starting point if you’d like.
+Black designers make up just 3% of the AIGA's 2019 Design Census.
+At Hearst, a company with a historically white and male leadership, our internal experience design team has been working hard to be part of the change.
+I am proud that our team is the most diverse on the floor, with more women than men and more designers of color than white designers.
+At the start of this movement, we formalized our unspoken values into a living document and distributed it internally.
+We also founded #IDEAL, a group centered on Inclusion, Diversity, Equity, Action, and Leadership, a space for information, discussion, and accountability.
+You are welcome to view that document here and use it as a starting point.

 Design